Abdulsarhan/emacsconfig/README.md

 git clone https://github.com/abdulsarhan/emacsconfig
 ```

 If you want faster load times, I suggest running emacs as a daemon.
+This is also know as "starting an emacs server".
 You could do this manually by typing the following into your terminal or an application launcher:
 ```
 emacs --daemon
 ```
+After that, you can connect to this daemon/server by running emacsclient, which is a separate binary from emacs that is included in the emacs package when you installed emacs.

 If you want emacs to start as a daemon when you log in, add the following to your bashrc:
 ```
 emacs --daemon